Can Same Sex Couples File Joint Federal Tax Returns?

 Filing separately can sometimes lower your tax bill.
 For example, if one spouse has low income and high medical bills, it could work in their favor to file separately to claim these expenses as itemized deductions.
 This is because their spouse’s income could make it difficult to reach the threshold for claiming medical expenses.
 These expenses must exceed 10% of adjusted gross income (AGI) to be claimed as itemized deductions and then only the amount that exceeds 10% of AGI is allowed as a tax deduction.

 Hopefully we answered the question: “Can same sex couples file joint federal tax returns?”.
-View more answers to tax questions.
+View more answers to tax questions, or check out our income tax calculator to stay ahead of the game and estimate your tax refund or taxes owed.